Mexico: Spanish conquest and colonial era (1519–1821)

 The Kingdom of New Spain was created from the remnants of the Aztec empire.
-The two pillars of Spanish rule were the State and the Roman Catholic Church, both under the authority of the Spanish crown.
-In 1493 the pope granted sweeping powers to the Spanish monarchy for its overseas empire, with the proviso that the crown spread Christianity in its new realms.
-In 1524, King Charles I created the Council of the Indies based in Spain to oversee State power in its overseas territories.
-In New Spain the crown established a high court in Mexico City, the Real Audiencia ('royal audience' or 'royal tribunal').
+The two pillars of Spanish rule were the State and Church, both under the authority of the Spanish crown.
+In 1493 the pope granted sweeping powers to the Spanish monarchy for its overseas empire, with the proviso it spread Christianity.
+In 1524, King Charles I created the Council of the Indies based in Spain to oversee State power in its colonies.
+The crown established a high court in Mexico City, the Real Audiencia ('royal audience').

-In 1535, the crown created the Viceroyalty of New Spain.
-The viceroy was the highest official of the State.
-In the religious sphere, the Diocese of Mexico was created in 1530 and elevated to the Archdiocese of Mexico in 1546, with the archbishop as the head of the ecclesiastical hierarchy.
-Castilian Spanish was the language of rulers.
-The Catholic faith was the only one permitted, with non-Catholics and Catholics (excluding Indians) holding unorthodox views being subject to the Mexican Inquisition, established in 1571.
+In 1535, the crown appointed the first Viceroy of New Spain, the highest official of the State.
+The Diocese of Mexico, created in 1530, was elevated to the Archdiocese of Mexico in 1546, with an archbishop as its head.
+Castilian Spanish was the language of the rulers.
+Catholic faith was the only one permitted, with non-Catholics and Catholics, excluding Indians, holding unorthodox views subject to the Mexican Inquisition.

-Spanish military forces, sometimes accompanied by native allies, led expeditions to conquer territory or quell rebellions through the colonial era.
-Notable Amerindian revolts in sporadically populated northern New Spain include the Chichimeca War (1576–1606), Tepehuán Revolt (1616–1620), and the Pueblo Revolt (1680), the Tzeltal Rebellion of 1712 was a regional Maya revolt.
-Most rebellions were small-scale and local, posing no major threat to the ruling elites.
-To protect Mexico from the attacks of English, French, and Dutch pirates and protect the Crown's monopoly of revenue, only two ports were open to foreign trade—Veracruz on the Atlantic, connecting to Spain, and Acapulco on the Pacific, connecting to the Philippines.
-Among the best-known pirate attacks are the 1663 Sack of Campeche and the 1683 Attack on Veracruz.
+Spanish military forces, sometimes accompanied by native allies, led expeditions to conquer territory or quell rebellions.
+Notable Amerindian revolts include the Chichimeca War (1576–1606), the Tepehuán Revolt (1616–20), and Pueblo Revolt (1680).
+Most rebellions were small-scale, posing no major threat to the elites.
+To protect Mexico from the attacks of English, French, and Dutch pirates and the Crown's monopoly of revenue, only two ports were open to foreign trade—Veracruz on the Atlantic, connecting to Spain, and Acapulco on the Pacific, connecting to the Philippines.
+Pirate attacks included the 1663 Sack of Campeche and 1683 Attack on Veracruz.

-Of greater concern to the crown was the issue of foreign invasion, especially after Britain seized in 1762 the Spanish ports of Havana and Manila in the Seven Years' War.
+Of greater concern to the crown was the issue of invasion, especially after Britain seized Havana and Manila in 1762, during the Seven Years' War.
 It created a standing military, increased coastal fortifications, and expanded the northern presidios and missions into Alta California.
-The volatility of the urban poor in Mexico City was evident in the 1692 riot in the Zócalo.
-The riot over the price of maize escalated to a full-scale attack on the seats of power, with the viceregal palace and the archbishop's residence attacked by the mob.
+The volatility of the urban poor in Mexico City was evident in the 1692 riot over the price of maize.
+It escalated to a full-scale attack on the seats of power, with the viceregal palace and archbishop's residence attacked.